 Here at RateSupermaket.ca, we keep you in the loop of different ways to save, whether it be on your mortgage, through investments, or on your car insurance.
-The Financial Services Commission of Ontario (FSCO) has reported that Ontario car insurance rates have increased by one per cent on average.
+The Financial Services Commission of Ontario (FSCO) has reported that Ontario car insurance rates have increased by 2.23 per cent on average.

 Car insurance rates fluctuate based on a number of different factors.
 However, before an insurance company can change rates, it must first be approved by the Financial Services Commission of Ontario (a regulatory agency of the Ministry of Finance).